 An airport employee’s autistic son inspired Pittsburgh International Airport to create a world-class sensory room inside the airport terminal.
 The decision was made to include an accessible bathroom with an adult changing table in the space, which is located near Gate A9 and named “Presley’s Place,” after the boy who kickstarted the project.

 The adult changing table is height-adjustable, as is the bathroom sink.
 For more information on the sensory room at PIT airport, click here.
+Additional information on Pittsburgh Airport accessibility is available in the Pittsburgh Wheelchair Travel Guide.

 SEA — Seattle-Tacoma International Airport